kerberos-io/documentation/72_machinery/84_Outputs/6_MQTT.md

 ### Secure

 If checked, enable SSL/TLS support.
+**PLEASE NOTE**: when SSL/TLS support is enabled, the server certificate issuer is verified against the CA (Certification Authority) files available in /etc/ssl/certs.

 ### Verifycn

-If checked, the MQTT server FQDN or ip address must match the CN of the server certificate.
+If checked, the MQTT server FQDN or ip address must match the CN (Common Name) of the server certificate.

 ### Server